-

 Abstract:

 Objective miR-34c-3p is down-regulated in nasopharyngeal carcinoma (NPC).
 The biological role of miR-34c-3p in NPC and its underlying mechanisms are unknown and were explored in this study.
 Methods Flow cytometry and immunohistochemical staining were employed to detect cluster of differentiation 86 (CD86) and cluster of differentiation 206 (CD206) expression; quantitative real-time polymerase chain reaction (qRT-PCR) and western blotting were employed to examine mRNA expression and protein levels; cell counting kit-8 (CCK8) and transwell assays were employed to assess cell proliferation, migration, and invasion; and hematoxylin-eosin (HE) staining was employed to assess pathological changes in tumor tissues.
 Results Our results revealed that the miR-34c-3p mimic markedly inhibited M2 polarization of macrophages by targeting SLC7A11, and M2 macrophages transfected with the miR-34c-3p mimic inhibited the proliferation, migration, and invasion of NPC cells.
 The in vivo experiments further confirmed that miR-34c-3p mimics blocked tumor growth and reduced inflammatory infiltration in tumor tissues.
-Conclusions This study provides novel insights into the pathogenesis of NPC and a new treatment strategy. -
+Conclusion This study provides novel insights into the pathogenesis of NPC and a new treatment strategy. -

 Key words: